sdwalker62/MachineLearningLab/README.md

 ---

 Welcome to the Machine Learning Lab repository!
 This repository is based heavily on the fantastic work being done at the [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks) repository, if you haven't checked it out please do and support the work being done there.
-In this reposity we include both cuda-enabled versions of a select number of images from the docker-stacks repository as well as some custom images not found there.
-If you would like to add images to this repository we welcome that - just open a pull request!
+In this repository we include both cuda-enabled versions of a select number of images from the docker-stacks repository as well as some custom images not found there.
+If you would like to add images to this repository, we welcome that - just open a pull request!
 We plan to include a contribute.md soon that will outline how contributions should be made!

 # 0. Table of Contents